KimleeHeng/azure-network-protocols/README.md

-# Inspecting Network Protocols within Azure
+# Network Protocol Inspection in Azure Virtual Environments

 This tutorial outlines the steps on how to observe network traffics and protocols using Wireshark and Windows Powershell within Azure Virtual Machines